KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 does not negate centropy —
 it sharpens its necessity.

-Each emanation carries the imprint of Theon’s clarity,
+Each emanation carries the imprint of Theon's clarity,
 and is clarified by contrast with the obscurity of VOS.

 The integrity of the Deep Soul finds reflection